-In accordance with GAAP, we have classified the operations of the 111 Sylvan Avenue Building and the operations of the Eastpointe Corporate Center as discontinued operations for all periods presented.
-Income from discontinued operations increased approximately \$6.4 million for the six months ended June 30, 2011 compared to the same period in the prior year.
-There was no activity in the current period at the 111 Sylvan Avenue Building as the property was sold in December 2010; however, there was a \$9.6 million impairment charge on the property in the prior period to write the asset down to estimated fair value upon execution of the binding contract to sell the asset.
+In accordance with GAAP, we have classified the operations of the 111 Sylvan Avenue Building, the Eastpointe Corporate Center, the 5000 Corporate Court Building, and the 35 W. Wacker Building as discontinued operations for all periods presented.
+Income from discontinued operations increased approximately \$24.2 million for the nine months ended September 30, 2011 compared to the same period in the prior year.
+We realized a gain on the sale of our Eastpointe Corporate Center and our 5000 Corporate Court Building of \$26.8 million during the current period.
+There was no activity in the current period at the 111 Sylvan Avenue Building as the property was sold in December 2010.
 We do not expect that income from discontinued operations will be comparable to future periods, as such income is subject to the timing and existence of future property dispositions.